Istanbul nightclub attacker says was directed by Islamic State - report

 Istanbul Governor Vasip Sahin said on Tuesday that Masharipov had admitted his guilt and that his fingerprints matched those at the scene.

-Sahin described him as well-educated and able to speak four languages, and said he had received training in Afghanistan.
+Sahin described him as well-educated, able to speak four languages, and said he had received training in Afghanistan.
+(Editing by Nick Tattersall and Dominic Evans)

-Hulya said the occupants of the apartment did not seem unusual but they always remained reclusive.
+* Golfer currently sidelined after April back surgery (Adds confirmation and background)

-"We were never suspicious.
-My husband said he used to speak to the Iraqi man.
-They chatted about the rent," she said.
-"How could we possibly have known?"
+BRUSSELS, May 29 Burger King is in trouble with Belgium's monarchy over an advertising campaign asking Belgians to vote online to "crown" the global fast-food giant the true ruler of the country where the U.S. brand will launch next month.